ABOUT

 PROTEIN

-Amongst them LOL (lots of love) (2010), Border Tales (2013), May Contain Food (2015), May Contain Food May Contain You (2016) specially created for rural touring, and The Little Prince (2018).
-Luca has also created popular outdoor shows, including On Display (2008), (In)visible Dancing (2010), Windows in Progress (2014) and the recent promenade experience En Route (2021).
+Protein’s critically acclaimed wide range of productions and community projects are much admired and in demand across the UK and the world.
+Amongst them LOL (lots of love), Border Tales, May Contain Food, May Contain Food May Contain You, especially created for rural touring, and The Little Prince.
+Luca has also created popular outdoor shows, including On Display, (In)visible Dancing, Windows in Progress and the recent promenade experience En Route.

 Reviews